Loopless multiterminal quantum circuits at odd parity: Quantum Circuits with Three-Terminal Dots at Odd Parity

 Finally, we consider the effect of an alternating voltage applied to a circuit node with a mediating capacitor.
 This is a typical way to excite plasma modes of superconducting qubit circuits~\cite{blais_circuit_2021}.
-We focus on the transition between the lowest two states, for which we find that the transition dipole matrix element rises exponentially from zero, similar to the energy splitting, as $t_1$ is varied.
+We focus on the transition between the two lowest states, for which we find that the transition dipole matrix element rises exponentially from zero, as $t_1$ is varied, similar to the energy splitting.
+Figure~\ref{fig:spinless_circuit}(d) shows the expectation value of the matrix elements of $\partial_{\pm} H$ for transitions between the two states in the wells, with indices denoting derivatives with respect to $N_{\pm}=N_1 \pm N_2$, and $N_i$ is the offset charge in the island $i$.
 Therefore, full control over the two-level subspace is possible by varying $t_1$ in combination with charge driving~\cite{zhang_universal_2021}.
 We remark that our approach can detect spontaneous emergence of chirality without introducing flux sensitivity or potentially picking up external sources of TRS breaking~\cite{feinberg_spontaneous_2014}.